Frequently Asked Questions

 Do Fresh Stop Markets operate year-round?

 While it is our vision to encourage Fresh Stop Markets to operate year-round, we are limited by the Kentucky growing season and resources.
-This year (2018) we are piloting four May spring Markets at the Gendler Grapevine Fresh Stop Market @ the J and the Shawnee Fresh Stop Market.
+This year (2019) we distributed grocery store gift cards to some of our shareholders so they could afford to purchase fresh produce in the winter.

 Fresh Stop Market Shares